 Figure 5 shows the revamped keyboard of the Kindle 2.
 The buttons are now round and placed similarly to a cell phone with a QWERTY keyboard.
 If you are used to typing on a cell phone, the keypad is sure to please.
 If, however, you are not used to data entry of this type, you may find the keys small and the letter labels somewhat difficult to read.
 Generally, the keypad is only used for annotations and web pages, but there are also keyboard shortcuts that can make using the Kindle a little more pleasurable.
 For instance, you can press Alt+Home to quickly get to the Kindle Store or press Shift+ Sym to start or stop the text-to-speech reading.

 The back of the Kindle 2, shown in Figure 6, is mostly brushed aluminum.
 The speakers can be seen on the left and right sides of the bottom.
 We were not happy to see this placement because if you add a case to the Kindle 2, the speakers will be covered.
 We could not tell if this detracted from the sound or not because while the first Kindle came with a cover, this one does not.
 We felt that the lack of an included cover was a fairly big drawback.
 To make it more book-like and to protect the device, we would have liked to see a cover included.
-Instead, you now pay about $30 additional to get a cover.
-Since this Kindle has the same $359 as the original, if you consider purchasing a cover, the Kindle 2 becomes more costly than the original Kindle.

 The power switch and the volume keys are more easily accessible on the Kindle 2.
 As shown in Figure 7, the power switch is now located on the top of the Kindle next to the standard earphone port.
 The volume control in on the side of the Kindle 2, as shown in Figure 8.